rlaffers/xstate-ninja/README.md

 - link to implementations for actions and services
 - ~~add button for hiding some parallel states~~
 - hide transition actions from state node frames; Hide entry/exit actions from event frames.
 Mark them as such.
-- optimize memory usage by dead actors (config option to limit how many dead actors are retained: N of each kind; max N total; none)
 - ~~add button to clear all dead actors~~
 - display assign actions (they are not reported by the xstate interpreter)
 - ~~add more info on the ActorDetail bar: time started, time finished, time unsubscribed, children~~